I had a good life I'd say.

 Combat strength not the physical strength.

-1st tier has body of an average adult at the start and olympic at the peak, with the ability to focus qi in certain extremites to give additional power.
+1st tier has body of an average adult at the start and the peak of what a non-cultivator can achieve, with the ability to focus qi in certain extremites to give additional power.

 2nd the person has about twice to triple the strength and reflexes of a olympic athlete and they can project qi outside of the body.
 This means they can make their weapons sharper or more durable that will last a short time from leaving the body, the further you practice the tier until the peak of 2nd tier the better the enhancements.